 - Could be taxable at much higher rates than savings accounts

 The Bottom Line

 Consider investing in banking basics like money market accounts only after you have your emergency fund established and some diversity in conservative investments (like CDs).
-Keep in mind that there could be little to no difference in a financial institution's rate of return between Money Market Accounts and Savings Accounts.
+So, keep in mind that there could be little to no difference in a financial institution’s rate of return between Money Market Accounts and Savings Accounts.
 Research is truly your friend in this arena.

 Now that you have a solid understanding of the foundations of personal banking basics, you are well-equipped to make better decisions to strengthen your overall financial portfolio.